• Jan 02, 2026

 UN sanctions are restrictive measures imposed by the United Nations Security Council to enforce international law, maintain or restore peace and security, and compel states or entities to comply with its decisions.

 Each entry is listed alphabetically and includes narrative summaries explaining the reasons for the sanctions, where available.
-UN sanctions are a crucial tool for addressing threats to international peace and security, and member states are obligated to enforce these measures within their jurisdictions.

-The UN sanctions list is maintained by UN member states and organizations to eliminate terrorism, weapons proliferation, human rights violations, money laundering, deliberate destabilization of sovereign countries, and drug trafficking, etc. Depending on the situation, sanctions are applied to economic, cultural, trading, or diplomatic relationships with targeted countries.
+The UN sanctions list is maintained by UN member states and organizations to eliminate terrorism, weapons proliferation, human rights violations, money laundering, deliberate destabilization of sovereign countries, drug trafficking, etc. Depending on the situation, sanctions are applied to economic, cultural, trading, or diplomatic relationships with targeted countries.

-• Economic
+• Economic sanctions

-Trade bans and barriers, such as increased fees in certain economic sectors like food, weapons, pharmaceuticals, etc.;
+Trade bans and barriers, such as increased fees in certain economic sectors like food, weapons, pharmaceuticals, etc.

-• Travel
+• Travel bans

 Various restrictions on travel to a comprehensive ban for all nationals of a country, a ban on transit through territories of a country, a ban on travel to rebel-held territory within a country, to an aviation ban on all flights into or out of a country, etc.